 The idea spread quickly.
 Businessmen loved the notion that they could get the inside track on what their consumers were thinking.

 Even before Merton gave the world the focus group, there was a lot of psychological evidence to suggest it wouldn’t work.

 Take conformity, for instance.
 In a series of experiments, Solomon Asch showed that people will lie in order to fit in.

 Or take the primacy effect.
 If you present someone with a list of information, they remember the first couple of items better than the later ones.
 If you then ask them which item they like best, guess which they’re more likely to mention?

 In most situations, these effects are small.
 But they can add up.

 There are other issues, too.
 In the example above, there are six people in Group 2.
 The chances of them being a representative sample of the public are slim.
 But it’s worse than that.
 Two people – Paul and Rhonda – end up speaking for the whole group.
 If you’re not careful, you could end up making a major business decision based on the whims of two people.

-Finally, it’s worth remembering what Mr Ford may or may not have said.
-Throughout history, new and exciting ideas have had a frosty reception (I wrote about this recently).
+Finally, it’s worth remembering what Mr Ford didn't say.
+Throughout history, new and exciting ideas have had a frosty reception.
 Do you want to create a faster horse, or a car?